 All graduate students must complete one or more exams as part of their degree requirements.
-In addition to department or program guidelines, the University has several policies pertaining to the following exams:
+In addition to department or program guidelines, the following milestones are required for all students and specific regulations apply:

-- Master's Exam/Thesis Defense for Master's degree
+- Master's Final Culminating Exam (written or oral)/Thesis Defense for Master's degree

 - Doctoral Comprehensive Oral Exam

 - Doctoral Final Exam/Dissertation Defense

-Before a student is allowed to sit for any of these three exams, pre-approval from the College is required in advance of the exam date.
-The College verifies that the student has fulfilled University requirements.
+Before a student is allowed to complete any of these three exams, pre-approval from the College is required in advance of the exam date.
+This pre-approval request will be submitted on your behalf by your department after the exam date has been scheduled.
+The College reviews the student record and verifies all University requirements have been fulfilled.
 The full list of these requirements may be found via the link in the heading above.
 Students should work with their departments well in advance of their planned exam date, to schedule their exams in a timely fashion and to ensure that all University policies relating to oral exams are being followed.